DistrictDataLabs/yellowbrick/docs/tutorial.rst

 effect that is present (e.g. believing a mushroom is edible when it is in fact poisonous).

+..
+NOTE:: Jupyter Notebook users will need to add the line ' %matplotlib inline ' in order for charts to show up automatically

 .. code:: python

     from sklearn.pipeline import Pipeline